seamapi/docs/docs/seam-components/make-a-supported-devices-page-with-react.md

 To access the Seam API, you'll need a publishable key.
-This key identifies your application when making requests to Seam and is okay to embed in your frontend code.
+This key identifies your application when making requests to Seam and is safe to embed in your frontend code.

 Go to [console.seam.co](https://console.seam.co) and select "Client Sessions" from the sidebar.
 You should then see a